Ramon Llull: Dialogues

 From early in his career Llull composed dialogues to enact the procedure of the Art.
-This is linked to the missionary aspect of the Art.
-Llull conceived it as an instrument to convert all peoples of the world to Christianity and experimented with more popular genres to make it easier to understand.
-His earliest and most well known dialogue is the Book of the Gentile and the Three Wise Men, written in Catalan the 1270s and later translated into Latin.
+This is linked to the missionary aspect of the Art; Llull conceived of it as an instrument to convert all peoples of the world to Christianity, and experimented with more popular genres to make it easier to understand.
+His earliest and most well-known dialogue is the Book of the Gentile and the Three Wise Men, written in Catalan in the 1270s and later translated into Latin.
 It is framed as a meeting of three wise men (a Muslim, a Jew, and a Christian) and a Gentile in the woods.
 They learn about the Lullian method when they encounter a set of trees with leaves inscribed with Lullian principles.
 Lady Intelligence appears and informs them of the properties of the trees and the rules for implementing the leaves.
-The wise men use the trees to prove their respective Articles of Faith to the Gentile (although some of the Islamic tenets cannot be proved with the Lullian procedure) and in the end the Gentile is converted to Christianity.
-Llull also composed many other dialogues.
-Later in his career when he became concerned with heretical activity in the Arts Faculty of the University of Paris, he wrote "disputations" with philosophers as interlocutors.
-He also created a character for himself and he stars in many of these dialogues as the Christian wise man (for instance: Liber de quaestione valde alta et profunda, composed in 1311).
+The wise men use the trees to prove their respective Articles of Faith to the Gentile (although some of the Islamic tenets cannot be proved with the Lullian procedure), and in the end the Gentile is converted to Christianity.

+Llull subsequently composed many other dialogues.
+Later in his career, when he became concerned with heretical activity in the Arts Faculty of the University of Paris, he wrote "disputations" with philosophers as interlocutors.
+He also created a character for himself, and he stars in many of these dialogues as the Christian wise man (for instance: Liber de quaestione valde alta et profunda, composed in 1311).

-Trees
+Tree diagrams

 Llull structured many of his works around trees.
 In some, like the Book of the Gentile and the Three Wise Men, the "leaves" of the trees stand for the combinatorial elements (principles) of the Art.
 In other works a series of trees shows how the Art generates all ("encyclopedic") knowledge.
 The Tree of Science (1295-6) comprises sixteen trees ranging from earthly and moral to divine and pedagogical.
 Each tree is divided into seven parts (roots, trunk, branches, twigs, leaves, flowers, fruits).
 The roots always consist of the Lullian divine principles and from there the tree grows into the differentiated aspects of its respective category of reality.

+Proverbs

+Llull wrote several books of proverbs in Catalan, to make it easier for local people to read.
+The Book of One Thousand Proverbs, written in 1302, compiled maxims that encompassed various fields: theology, philosophy, morality, social life, and practical life.
+The main virtues noted of Llull's proverbs are concision, didactic simplicity, and musicality.